-where $C_D\coloneqq \max_{H_n}C(\theta;H_n)$, i.e., the maximum heat capacity of an $n$-body probe, and in the last line we used that $C_D$ is independent of $\theta$ (see \cite{correa2015individual} and the Appendix for an explicit expression for $C_D$).
-Furthermore, it is bounded by $C_D\leq \frac{n^2}{4}\log^2 d$, which is quickly saturated as $n $ is increased.
-Putting everything together, we obtain from \eqref{eq:bcrb_adpt_main} the following chain of inequalities:
+where $C_D\coloneqq \max_{H_n}C(\theta;H_n)$, i.e., the maximum heat capacity of an $n$-body probe.
+In the last line we used that $C_D$ is independent of $\theta$ (see \cite{correa2015individual} and the Appendix for the explicit expression of $C_D$).
+Furthermore, we have $C_D \approx \frac{n^2}{4}\log^2 d$, for large enough $n$.
+Putting everything together, we obtain from \eqref{eq:bcrb_adpt_main}:

 This gives an ultimate bound on Bayesian thermometry [Result (i)], which both adaptive and non-adaptive strategies should respect.
 This bound implies that any Bayesian thermometry protocol is ultimately limited by a quadratic Heisenberg-like scaling.